yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/create-clusters-overview.md

 Clusters are secure by default.
 You need to explicitly allow access to clusters by adding IP addresses of clients connecting to the cluster to the cluster IP allow list.
 Refer to [IP allow lists](../../cloud-secure-clusters/add-connections/).

 If your applications are running in a VPC, deploy your cluster in a VPC to improve security and lower network latency.
 You also need to add the CIDR ranges of any application VPCs to your cluster IP allow list.

+Multi-region clusters must be deployed in VPCs, with each region or read replica deployed in its own VPC.

-You need to create the VPC before you deploy the cluster.
+You need to create VPCs before you deploy the cluster.
 YugabyteDB Managed supports AWS and GCP for VPCs.
 Refer to [VPC network](../../cloud-basics/cloud-vpcs/).

 #### User authorization